BL 18-inch railway howitzer: Deployment to Kent, 1940

 The gun was first fired, for calibration tests, on the morning of 13 February 1941, when the equipment was towed to a stretch of track near the Black Robin public house, Kingston.
 Several rounds were fired out into mid-channel, the results of which were sighted and marked by observation posts on the cliffs at Dover.
-In the Kingston and Barham area villagers were warned to open doors and windows, but the blasts were so severe that in many cases houses were damaged.
+In the Kingston and Barham area, villagers were warned to open doors and windows, but the blasts were so severe that in many cases houses were damaged.
 The gun was fired on only two other occasions, shortly after the first; one at the World's Wonder bridge between Barham and Elham and the other at Lickpot bridge, Elham.

 The railway track had to be altered whenever the gun was run out for firing.
 At the places where the army decided the gun was most likely to be used in countering an invasion threat, the track was strengthened and the sleeper spacing reduced.
 The recoil on firing made the gun run back 20 feet, and even then tended to distort the track.
 A 200-yard spur railway line was laid into the fields, just north of Kingston village, in order to allow the gun to train on the beaches at Sandwich Bay and Pegwell Bay, as well as the Straits of Dover and the English Channel approaches.

 On 20 June 1941, the "Boche Buster" was inspected by Winston Churchill at Bishopsbourne station, and later that day the Prime Minister viewed the smaller guns at Elham.

-In 1944 the army decided that all the guns would be more useful in the Allies' drive towards Germany and they were taken to Salisbury Plain for testing prior to the invasion of Normandy.
+In 1944, the army decided that all the guns would be more useful in the Allies' drive towards Germany and they were taken to Salisbury Plain for testing prior to the invasion of Normandy.

 Preservation

 The 18-inch "barrel number one" on display at the Dutch Railway Museum in 2013.

 The four BL 18-inch railway howitzers that were deployed during the Second World War were all scrapped in the post-war period.

 Only the gun from the fifth howitzer, named "barrel number one", survives, it was used for artillery testing at MoD Shoeburyness in 1920 before being put into storage at the Royal Arsenal at Woolwich.
-In 1940 it returned to Shoeburyness to be used again for experimental firings.
-Post war it continued to be used until 1959.
+In 1940, it was returned to Shoeburyness to be used again for experimental firings.
+Post war, it continued to be used until 1959.
 Its final series of tests was firing experimental 1000 lb cannon shells using much reduced charges.

 After decades in storage, the barrel was put on public display at Larkhill, when the Royal Artillery relocated there in 2008 with the closure of its Woolwich Barracks.
-In March 2013 it was loaned to the Spoorwegmuseum, the Dutch national rail museum.
+In March 2013, it was loaned to the Spoorwegmuseum, the Dutch national rail museum.

-In September 2013 it was moved back to the Royal Armouries artillery museum at Fort Nelson, Hampshire.
+In September 2013, it was moved back to the Royal Armouries artillery museum at Fort Nelson, Hampshire.
 It is mounted on a proofing carriage, a gun carriage with very limited elevation and traverse intended for test firing.